simgriffi/git-workshop-notes/Notes.md

 ##Git Lunch and Learn
 ### Raymond Rusk and John Zhao

-This mini-workshop is based on material presented by Matthew McCullough at the Victoria Java User Group Git Workshop held on August 29, 2012.
+This mini-workshop is partially based on material presented by Matthew McCullough at the Victoria Java User Group Git Workshop held on August 29, 2012.

 ####Resources:
 1. [Pro Git](http://git-scm.com/book) by Scott Chacon, Apress, 2009;